majduk/charm-apt-mirror/README.md

 # Apt Mirror

+## MAINTENANCE NOTICE ##
+This charm is under maintainence mode.
+Only critical bug will be handled.

 ## Description

 A small tool that provides ability to mirror any parts (or even all) of Debian and Ubuntu GNU/Linux distributions or any other apt sources which typically are provided by open source developers.